Updated on June 29, 2022

 The number and value of your reviews influence the app’s position in search results.

 The app store shows the user the apps he will most likely download.
-As reviews significantly influence buyer decision, the more good ones you have, the better.
+As reviews significantly influence buyer decisions, the more good ones you have, the better.

 Check out a few tips on how to improve app ratings.
 For instance, you may run a contest, create a review plugin, or leverage Helpshift to provide direct and immediate support.